Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 184:
 - By Aleiz21.

+cube 187:
+- By JigglypuffGD.
+- Based on Boy's final form in the song Boogieman from the FNF mod Twinsomnia.

 cube 188:
 - By ML500.
 - Design heavily based on the Minecraft skin of the Argentinian youtuber "Farfadox".